-- "Delegate agency" means a unit of local government or 1 - 2 health department approved by the Department to carry out the - provisions of this Act.
-3 - "Department" means the Department of Public Health.
-4 - 5 "Director" means the Director of Public Health. - "Dwelling unit" means an individual unit within a 6 - 7 residential building used as living quarters for one household. - "Elevated blood lead level" means a blood lead level in 8 - 9 excess of those considered within the permissible limits as - 10 established under State and federal rules. - 11 "Exposed surface" means any interior or exterior surface of - 12 a regulated facility. - 13 "High risk area" means an area in the State determined by - 14 the Department to be high risk for lead exposure for children 6 - 15 years of age or younger.
-The Department may consider, but is - 16 not limited to, the following factors to determine a high risk - 17 area: age and condition (using Department of Housing and Urban - Development definitions of "slum" and "blighted") of housing, 18 - proximity to highway traffic or heavy local traffic or both, 19 - 20 percentage of housing determined as rental or vacant, proximity - to industry using lead, established incidence of elevated blood 21 - 22 lead levels in children, percentage of population living below - 23 200% of federal poverty guidelines, and number of children - residing in the area who are 6 years of age or younger.
-24 - "Lead abatement" means any approved work practices that 25 - 26 will permanently eliminate lead exposure or remove
+1 "Director" means the Director of Public Health.

+"Dwelling unit" means an individual unit within a residential building used as living quarters for one household.

+"Elevated blood lead level" means a blood lead level in excess of those considered within the permissible limits as established under State and federal rules.

+7 "Exposed surface" means any interior or exterior surface of 8 a regulated facility.

+"High risk area" means an area in the State determined by the Department to be high risk for lead exposure for children 6 years of age or younger.
+The Department may consider, but is not limited to, the following factors to determine a high risk area: age and condition (using Department of Housing and Urban Development definitions of "slum" and "blighted") of housing, proximity to highway traffic or heavy local traffic or both, percentage of housing determined as rental or vacant, proximity to industry using lead, established incidence of elevated blood lead levels in children, percentage of population living below 200% of federal poverty guidelines, and number of children residing in the area who are 6 years of age or younger.

-- 1 lead-bearing substances in a regulated facility.
-The - 2 Department shall establish by rule which work practices are - 3 approved or prohibited for lead abatement. - 4 "Lead abatement contractor" means any person or entity - 5 licensed by the Department to perform lead abatement and - 6 mitigation. - 7 "Lead abatement supervisor" means any person employed by a - 8 lead abatement contractor and licensed by the Department to - 9 perform lead abatement and lead mitigation and to supervise - 10 lead workers who perform lead abatement and lead mitigation. - "Lead abatement worker" means any person employed by a lead - 12 abatement contractor and licensed by the Department to perform - 13 lead abatement and mitigation. - "Lead activities" means the conduct of any lead services, - 15 including, lead inspection, lead risk assessment, lead - 16 mitigation, or lead abatement work or supervision in a - 17 regulated facility. - "Lead-bearing substance" means any item containing or - 19 coated with lead such that the lead content is more than - 20 six-hundredths of one percent (0.06%) lead by total weight; or - 21 any dust on surfaces or in furniture or other nonpermanent - 22 elements of the regulated facility; or any paint or other - 23 surface coating material containing more than five-tenths of - one percent (0.5%) lead by total weight (calculated as lead - 25 metal) in the total non-volatile content of liquid paint; or - lead-bearing substances containing greater than one milligram per square centimeter or any lower standard for lead content in 1 2 residential paint as may be established by federal law or rule; 3 or more than 1 milligram per square centimeter in the dried film of paint or previously applied substance; or item or dust 5 on item containing lead in excess of the amount specified in the rules authorized by this Act or a lower standard for lead 6 content as may be established by federal law or rule.
-7 "Lead-bearing substance" does not include firearm ammunition 8 9 or components as defined by Section 2-7.1 of the Criminal Code 10 of 2012 the Firearm Owners Identification Card Act.
+"Lead abatement" means any approved work practices that will permanently eliminate lead exposure or remove the lead-bearing substances in a regulated facility.
+The Department shall establish by rule which work practices are approved or prohibited for lead abatement.

+"Lead abatement contractor" means any person or entity

+licensed by the Department to perform lead abatement and mitigation.

+"Lead abatement supervisor" means any person employed by a lead abatement contractor and licensed by the Department to perform lead abatement and lead mitigation and to supervise lead workers who perform lead abatement and lead mitigation.

+"Lead abatement worker" means any person employed by a lead abatement contractor and licensed by the Department to perform lead abatement and mitigation.

+"Lead activities" means the conduct of any lead services, including, lead inspection, lead risk assessment, lead mitigation, or lead abatement work or supervision in a regulated facility.

+"Lead-bearing substance" means any item containing or coated with lead such that the lead content is more than six-hundredths of one percent (0.06%) lead by total weight; or any dust on surfaces or in furniture or other nonpermanent elements of the regulated facility; or any paint or other surface coating material containing more than five-tenths of one percent (0.5%) lead by total weight (calculated as lead metal) in the total non-volatile content of liquid paint; or lead-bearing substances containing greater than one milligram per square centimeter or any lower standard for lead content in residential paint as may be established by federal law or rule; or more than 1 milligram per square centimeter in the dried film of paint or previously applied substance; or item or dust